STEP ONE: DETERMINE WHERE YOUR BUSINESS IS LOCATED

 Businesses operating under a fictitious firm name/doing business as (any name other than the business owner’s legal name, or the corporate entity name registered with the Nevada Secretary of State) must file for a Fictitious Firm Name (DBA) with the Clark County Clerk’s Office.
 You can find the form online here.

 Please Note: The owner name on the Fictitious Firm Name (DBA) Certificate must exactly match the Entity Name displayed on your Nevada State Business License.
-It is recommended that you take a copy of your Nevada State Business License with you when you apply.
+It is recommended that you take a copy of your Nevada State Business License with you when you apply with the Clerks Office.
 Visit the Clerk's office for location and hours of operation.

 See example of a Certificate of Fictitious Firm Name and Nevada Secretary of State business license of a Sole Proprietor filing below:

 Note: A Fictitious Firm Name (DBA) is the name your business will use when advertising, including on store front, signs, business cards, websites, etc. Advertising under more than one name, will require multiple business licenses.

 STEP FIVE: APPLY FOR A BUSINESS LICENSE ONLINE (GENERAL LICENSES ONLY)

 GENERAL LICENSE APPLICATIONS:

 If you are applying for a general license (licenses that do not need a background investigation), you're ready to apply for a Clark County business license.